 Jonathan Trichter spent a major part of his career in finance and on Wall Street, where he was an investment banker at J.P.
 Morgan before becoming a founding principal at a corporate restructuring firm.
 He later went on to work for the New York City venture capital fund, Lerer Hippeau Ventures, which is run by his family.
 Jonathan and his family were personally touched by autism; he himself became deeply involved in the delivery of therapies that are now available for children with neurological and behavioral differences.
 He is passionate about making sure many others receive the best therapies available, and he works fulltime and onsite at Hubbard Day.

 Joel Maute graduated from Boston University with a degree in Occupational therapy.
-He began his career in the Milton Public Schools and later transitioned to a career as a home care specialist providing therapeutic services to children with varying disabilities in a wide range of settings.
-Realizing the critical need for children to generalize their skills outside of a home-based setting, he co-founded a small and very successful school-based alternative education program that was widely known for its excellence.
-He then sold part of his business to Jonathan Trichter and partnered with him to expand the foundation he worked his entire life to build.
-He has intricate knowledge of the special education space from both a clinical and managerial perspective.
-He also works fulltime for the enterprise.
+He began his career in the Milton Public Schools and transitioned to a home care specialist providing therapeutic services to children with varying disabilities.
+Realizing the critical need for children to generalize their skills outside of their home, he co-founded a successful school-based alternative education program that was widely known for its excellence.
+Subsequently, he partnered with Jonathan Trichter and expanded that program to include two locations: The Foundry Learning Center in Manhattan and Hubbard Day School in Stamford, Connecticut.
+He has intricate knowledge of the special education space from a clinical and managerial perspective and works fulltime and onsite at Foundry.

 Lindsay Bistis received her undergraduate degree from Syracuse University with a major in Inclusive Elementary and Special Education.
 Following graduation, Lindsay received her teaching license in elementary (Pre-K to 5) and special education (Pre-K to12) and moved to New York City where she began her career in the field of early childhood education.
 In 2004, Lindsay became the first teacher at Chelsea Piers Kids, a startup childhood venture at Chelsea Piers in NYC.
 During this time, Lindsay earned her master’s degree in education at CUNY Hunter College.
 Following 8 years at Chelsea Piers NY as a teacher and then program director there, Lindsay moved to Chelsea Piers Connecticut where she launched and directed the Chelsea Piers Kids program in Stamford while concurrently adding her Connecticut teaching license to her credentials.
 During her tenure at Chelsea Piers, Lindsay worked with children and families supporting them during the first years of their educational journeys.
 In November 2020, Lindsay joined the Hubbard Day staff as a special education teacher.
 Her greatest joy in teaching comes from her love of reading and sharing that with her students.